sebas-gallego/swift-rest-GET/README.md

 }
 ```
--** BaseResponse.swift **: Copy BaseResponse file, which contains the models corresponding to the information obtained in the service response.
+- **BaseResponse.swift**: Copy BaseResponse file, which contains the models corresponding to the information obtained in the service response.
 ```swift
 //
 //  BaseResponse.swift